dgurudot/tg/help/en-US/HELP-ADMIN-SETUP.md

 your own on that tool is hatched and cannot be picked; press and hold it to see why.
 Reports tops out at Edit and Audit trail at View. **Changed** marks a tool you have changed.

+**Preset:** a preset fills the grants for a common role.
+The editor lowers any level above your own.

 **Maintenance:** shows "Superadmin only.
 Not grantable per tenant."

 **If the admin holds more than you:** saving replaces the admin's whole set of access, and